Tuesday, March 24, 2026

 The industrial reality: multi-BU software fragmentation is normal

-In most multi-BU industrial technology companies, software is already present everywhere—and rarely coherent.
+In most multi-BU industrial technology companies, software is present everywhere—and rarely coherent.
 The majority of software activity and acquisitions often sit within a single BU, sales is executed regionally with overlays, and only a subset of companies attempt cross-BU platforms .

 This is not a failure of intent.
 It is a predictable outcome of vertical accountability.
 Portfolio governance is the mechanism that turns this fragmentation into manageable structure.